It’s summer! And the best way to keep freshly scented is with our selection of the best citrus fragrances.

 Dunhill Icon EDP (Carlos Benaïm)

-When Dunhill Icon was launched in 2015, it was very much part of the brand’s sophisticated gentleman approach and admirably so.
+When Dunhill Icon was launched in 2015, it was very much part of the brand’s sophisticated gentlemanly approach, and admirably so.

 It develops in complexity with an interplay between the spice of black pepper and cardamom and the clean aromatics of lavender.